The Gross Clinic: Provenance

 After its purchase for US$200 at the time of the Centennial Exhibition, the painting was housed in the College Building of Jefferson Medical College, Thomas Jefferson University in Philadelphia until it was moved in the mid-1980s to Jefferson Alumni Hall.
 Although undocumented, in the late-1970s there was a rumor of a substantial offer by a collector who wished to donate the painting to the National Gallery of Art.
 On November 11, 2006, the Thomas Jefferson University Board voted to sell the painting for US$68 million to the National Gallery of Art in Washington and the new Crystal Bridges Museum of American Art, then under construction in Bentonville, Arkansas.
 The sale would represent a record price for an artwork made in the United States prior to World War II.

 The proposed sale was seen as a secretive act.
 In late November 2006, efforts began to keep the painting in Philadelphia, including a fund with a December 26 deadline to raise money to purchase it and a plan to invoke a clause regarding "historic objects" in the city's historic preservation code.
 In a matter of weeks the fund raised $30 million, and on December 21, 2006, Wachovia Bank agreed to lend the difference until the rest of the money had been raised, keeping the painting in town at the Philadelphia Museum of Art and the Pennsylvania Academy of Fine Arts.

 Pledges alone were not enough to cover the US$68 million purchase price.
-The Pennsylvania Academy of the Fine Arts was forced to deaccession Eakins's The Cello Player to an unidentified private buyer; and the Philadelphia Museum of Art deaccessioned Eakins's Cowboy Singing, along with two oil sketches for Cowboys in the Badlands, to the Anschutz collection and the Denver Art Museum.
+The Pennsylvania Academy of the Fine Arts was forced to sell Eakins's The Cello Player to an unidentified private buyer; and the Philadelphia Museum of Art sold Eakins's Cowboy Singing, along with two oil sketches for Cowboys in the Badlands, to the Anschutz collection and the Denver Art Museum.
 The Denver-based Anschutz collection purchased Cowboys in the Badlands at a May 22, 2003 auction at Christie's New York for $5,383,500, which was the previous record for an Eakins painting.

 A reproduction of The Gross Clinic sits in the place of the original at Thomas Jefferson University.
 Every year at the graduation ceremony, graduating fellows of Vascular Neurology & Neurocritical Care Departments under the Department of Neurology at Thomas Jefferson University receive a reproduction print of the painting as a parting gift.

 Compositional Study (1875), Philadelphia Museum of Art.

 Study for Dr. Gross (1875), Worcester Art Museum, Worcester, MA.

 Black and white drawing of the painting (1875), Metropolitan Museum of Art, New York.
 This illustration was probably made to be photographed.

 Drawing of Two Heads (1876), Philadelphia Museum of Art.

 Study of Robert C. V. Meyers (1875), private collection.